Setup A New Workbook #

 - The day of the week from row 3 (which remains the same for each column)

-- and the time from column A (which stays the same for each row).
+- The time from column A (which stays the same for each row)

 The dollar signs ($) in the formula lock specific cell references so they don’t change when you copy the formula across the schedule grid.
 This single formula can be copied to all cells in the schedule, and it will automatically adjust to show the correct class for each time slot and day.